Chapter 01

 The bodies are vortices on a 2D screen.

 OPH says: the fundamental degrees of freedom live on a 2D holographic screen, and what we call "three bodies moving in a plane" is a particular readout of that screen.
 Below, the screen is a lattice of cells, and each cell carries a single complex number ψ.
-Hue = phase of ψ; brightness = |ψ|.
+Hue is the phase of ψ, brightness is |ψ|.

 Walk around any small loop on the lattice and the phase comes back to itself.
-There are exactly three exceptions — three points where the phase wraps by +2π.
+There are exactly three exceptions: three points where the phase wraps by +2π.
 Those phase vortices are the bodies.
 The bulk on the right is the same data, plotted as the trajectory of those three defects.
-Nothing in the bulk is independent of the screen; the bulk is the hologram.
+Nothing in the bulk is independent of the screen.
+The bulk is the hologram.

 What you're looking at.
 The screen on the left is the fundamental 2D data: a lattice of cells, each storing a single complex number ψ.
 Hue = phase of ψ; brightness = |ψ|.
 Walk around any small loop on the lattice and the phase comes back to itself — except around three special points where it wraps by exactly 2π.
 Those three phase vortices are the bodies.
 The bulk on the right is a derived view: it just plots where the vortices sit.
 The hologram is the screen.